 Hey nonny nonny no!
 Fol-de-dee!

 And here’s one from the previous year, obviously in the same room.
 I am on the far left of the back row.
-Was I really so small?
-Oddly, I have no recollection of that day whatever.
+Was I really so tiny?
+Oddly, I have no recollection of that day.

 Class 9 (part of), Overchurch Junior School, Upton

-The picture I have in my head is of a slim and attractive woman in her early 20s – but of course, like me, she is the wrong side of 60… as they say.
+The last image I have in my head is of a slim and attractive woman in her early 20s – but of course, like me, she is the wrong side of 60… as they say.

 A few weeks ago she was talking to a female friend for the first time in many years, mentioning names from the past, and mine cropped up.
 A few days later the three of us were recalling and revisiting incidents from when we were teenagers – entirely online.
 A lot has happened in both women’s lives, some of it sad and dramatic, whilst I seem to have had an easier time of it.
 Delving into the past isn’t necessarily one laugh after another.